uetke/website_content/blog/general/01_Agile.rst

 Agile Development for Science
 =============================

-:status: draft
-:date: 2018-03-08
+:date: 2018-03-14
 :header: {attach}agile.jpg
-:subtitle: Scientific work can also benefit from principles derived for software development
+:subtitle: Scientific work can also benefit from principles derived from software development
 :tags: Agile, Development, Experimental, Science, Process, Principles
 :og_description: How can lab managers and researchers benefit from Agile processes.
 :author: Aquiles Carattino

+Managing research projects and teams can benefit from the methodologies and processes developed in other fields of management.
+In recent decades, software development became a major industry that needed to establish its own set of rules and procedures.
+People working in the software industry and young scientists such as Ph.D. candidates and postdocs share a lot of qualities and interests.
+Therefore, it can be useful to check what the software industry has developed in terms of management and see what procedures can be extrapolated to the scientific environment.

 The Agile software development describes a particular approach to software development methodology based on iterative development.
 Its core value is that requirements and solutions evolve through a collaborative process between developers and customers.
 The principles of the Agile methodology are summarized in four statements in its `manifesto <http://agilemanifesto.org/>`_.
 They are: